chibayuki/Com/README_1033.md

 > Containing one or a sequence of affine transformation, supporting complex affine transformations.
 #### Com.BitSet
 > Managing set of bits (up to 2146434944 bits) and providing basic bit operations.
+#### Com.FrequencyCounter
+> Frequency counter, which can calculate the frequency of an event realtime.
+#### Com.IndexableQueue
+> A FIFO container, supporting access by index.
 #### Com.Matrix
 > Matrix, supporting linear transformations.
 #### Com.Vector